 Patrick Healy is a general assignment reporter for NBC4 Southern California.
-Since coming on board in 1984, Healy’s been an iconic figure on the NBC4 weekly newscasts.
+Since joining NBC4 in 1984, Healy’s been an iconic figure on the NBC4 weekly newscasts.
+He can been seen on the NBC4 News at 11 a.m., 4 p.m., 5 p.m. and 6 p.m.
 His most recent news stories can be viewed here.
 Follow him on Facebook here.

 Known for his journalistic consistency and integrity, Healy is a dominant force in breaking news and reporting issues of consequence.
 He is experienced at covering the legal system, and has reported gavel-to-gavel a number of high-profile court cases, dating back to the controversial trial that acquitted four police officers of excessive force in the landmark Rodney King case.
 He was the lead reporter on the Bryan Stow beating case and trial of his attackers, the trial of Conrad Murray, MD, as well as the student molestation case involving former Miramonte teacher Mark Berndt.

 Healy was the first reporter in the country to break the news about secret tapes made by Charles Manson follower Charles “Tex” Watson and the efforts of the Los Angeles Police Department to obtain them.
 The story became national news.
 Healy is also particularly proud of his “Life Connected” segment that profiled veterans with post traumatic stress disorder assembling sensors intended to help reduce traumatic brain injuries among soldiers currently serving in combat areas.